rahulrajpl/rahulrajpl.github.io.old/about.md

 **Disclaimer**

+- Google Analytics is enabled on this website, purely for learning.
-All pictures available in this website are 'labelled for reuse'.
-Most pictures used for projects pages are representational.
-All efforts have been made to ensure references to original sources for every blog or project or otherwise.
+- All pictures available in this website are 'labelled for reuse'.
+- Most pictures used for projects pages are representational.
+- All efforts have been made to ensure references to original sources for every blog or project or otherwise.
 If something is still missing, please email me for inclusion.